 Dell recently launched a new HDMI 2.1 monitor, the G3223Q.

-This monitor features a stunning 4K resolution, up to 144Hz refresh rate and a 1ms response time, giving it all the tools required for a gold standard gaming performance.
+This monitor features a stunning 4K resolution, up to 144Hz refresh rate, and a 1ms response time, giving it all the tools required for gold-standard gaming performance.

-The Dell G3223Q is currently available on Amazon for £659, which is good bargain considering its 32 inch screen and TUV Certified ComfortView Plus, which reduces blue light emissions without sacrificing quality.
+The Dell G3223Q is currently available on Amazon for £659, which is a good bargain considering its 32-inch screen and TUV Certified ComfortView Plus, which reduces blue light emissions without sacrificing quality.

 ASUS ROG Monitors

 ASUS also looks to be getting on the trend of releasing incredible OLED gaming monitors with their ROG OLED PG42UQ which they say is the world's first 42-inch OLED gaming monitor, and it does support HDMI 2.1 and looks immense, so should be a great choice for your Series X.